 3. Filtering Out the Positive

-If nine good things happen, and one bad thing, sometimes we filter out the good and hone in on the bad.
+If nine good things happen, and one bad thing, sometimes we filter out the good and zoom in on the bad.
 Maybe we declare we had a bad day, despite the positive events that occurred.
 Or maybe we look back at our performance and declare it was terrible because we made a single mistake.
 Filtering out the positive can prevent you from establishing a realistic outlook on a situation.
 Develop a balanced outlook by noticing both the positive and the negative.

 We can never be sure what someone else is thinking.
 Yet, everyone occasionally assumes they know what's going on in someone else's mind.
-Thinking things like, "He must have thought I was stupid at the meeting," makes inferences that aren't necessarily based on reality.
+Thinking things like "He must have thought I was stupid at the meeting" makes inferences that aren't necessarily based on reality.
 Remind yourself that you may not be making accurate guesses about other people's perceptions.

 Sometimes we think things are much worse than they actually are.
 If you fall short on meeting your financial goals one month you may think, "I'm going to end up bankrupt," or "I'll never have enough money to retire," even though there's no evidence that the situation is nearly that dire.
 It can be easy to get swept up into catastrophizing a situation once your thoughts become negative.
 When you begin predicting doom and gloom, remind yourself that there are many other potential outcomes.